kiorky/openstack-salt-states/README.md

 Configuration
 -------------

-You can find full information about configuration values in `config.sls`.
+You can find full information about configuration values in `config.sls` and `ceph/config.sls`.